lalacloudspace/Docker-repo/README.md

 # Apache Docker App

-This is a simple Docker project that sets up an Apache web server.
+This Dockerized Apache web server is designed for hosting static websites with ease and scalability.

 ## How to Use